 OK.
 So, here’s the big question.
 What gets deleted?
 Well, more importantly, what ends up catching someone’s attention … so that it doesn’t end up in the dreaded Trash Bin?

-Based on my experience from handling press releases on “the other side,” here are 5 solid tips to remember when writing a press release in order to get it noticed.
+Remember these 5 solid tips when writing a press release in order to get it noticed.

-3. Write short.
 Remember your audience.
-This is not the time to get long-winded.
 You’re not writing for a general reader.
-A media professional or website owner, in most cases, doesn’t have a lot of time to sit back, relax and enjoy a good read while savoring a cup of coffee.
+In most cases, a media professional doesn’t have a lot of time to sit back, relax and enjoy a good read while savoring a cup of coffee.
 He/she will determine in an extremely short period of time is something that works for their publication or web site.
 If he/she has to read for more than a few seconds to figure it out, chances are your press release will fall victim to that Delete button.

 As you follow these tips, you will begin to create press releases that will avoid the Trash Bin … generating some attention for your product or business with added SEO benefits.
 What other strategies have worked for you?
 Feel free to share your comments and ideas below.